Skip to main content

 • ✓ Clear error messages

-• ✓ data-action and data-intent attributes
+• ✓ data-agent-action and data-agent-intent attributes

 • ✓ data-requires-auth for protected routes